vojha-code/BNeuralT/README.md

 # Backpropagation Neural Tree
-Ad-hoc Neural Tree Generation and training using Backpropagation Algorithm
+Ad-hoc Neural Tree Generation and Training using Backpropagation Algorithm

 ## The Algorithm